estruyf/blog-content/content/posts/2022-02-24-retrieving-sponsors-via-the-github-graphql-api.md

 To automate the roll-up of sponsors for [Front Matter](https://frontmatter.codes) on the website.
 I started to look through the GitHub Rest API documentation to check it could receive this kind of information.
 Unfortunately, the Rest API does not provide you with this information, so I went to where the cool kids go these days, GraphQL.
 The [GitHub GraphQL API]( https://docs.github.com/en/graphql) delivers you more precise and flexible queries and is your go-to place these days.

-{{< blockquote type="Info" text="The best part of the GitHub GraphQL is a [GraphQL Explorer]( https://docs.github.com/en/graphql/overview/explorer) available, allowing you to try out your queries." >}}
+{{< blockquote type="info" text="The best part of the GitHub GraphQL is a [GraphQL Explorer]( https://docs.github.com/en/graphql/overview/explorer) available, allowing you to try out your queries." >}}

 GraphQL Explorer is excellent when you have never worked with the API.
 Via the explorer, I found the correct query to use.